raycast/ripgrep/GUIDE.md

    **only applies to files searched by ripgrep as a result of recursive directory traversal**, which is consistent with ripgrep's other automatic filtering.
 For example, `rg foo .file` will search `.file` even though it is hidden.
-Similarly, `rg foo binary-file` search `binary-file` in "binary" mode automatically.
+Similarly, `rg foo binary-file` will search `binary-file` in "binary" mode automatically.
 2. Binary mode is similar to the default mode, except it will not always stop searching after it sees a `NUL` byte.
 Namely, in this mode, ripgrep will continue searching a file that is known to be binary until the first